AydaAzadegan/event-api/README.md

 ---

-### 2. Notification Logic Tied to Manual Requests
+### 2. Background Notifications Are Console-Only

-Right now, the "notification" is just a `print()` statement triggered **only when someone visits `/events`**.
-This is not scalable or reliable because:
+Now, notifications are handled by a background worker that checks every 60 seconds if any event is about to start (within 5 minutes).
+This is a better from, when notifications are only triggered by API calls.
-- If no one visits the route, notifications are never triggered.
+However, this setup still has these limitations:
-- There's no real-time background process monitoring upcoming events.
+- Notifications are printed to the server console, not delivered to users.
-- Notifications are printed to the server console, not sent to users (email, SMS, push, etc.).
+- There is no integration with real notification services like email, SMS, or push notifications.

- **Solution**: Use a background task queue like **Celery** with **Redis**, or FastAPI’s `BackgroundTasks`, to monitor and dispatch real-time alerts independently of user actions.
+ **Solution**: Use a background task queue like **Celery** with **Redis**, or FastAPI’s `BackgroundTasks`, to deliver actual alerts to users.

 ---